dwblair/feather-non-latching-relay/README.md

 - **Note**: firmware defaults to relay=on when microcontroller is powered on
 - Sending 'ON' via serial port turns relay on
 - Sending 'OFF' via serial port turns relay off
-- Sending 'SLEEP waitSeconds sleepSeconds' via serial port will wait for waitSeconds seconds then turn relay off for sleepSeconds seconds, then turn relay on.
+- Sending 'SLEEP waitSeconds sleepSeconds' via serial port will 1) wait for waitSeconds seconds; then 2) turn relay off for sleepSeconds seconds; then 3) turn relay on.

 # Example Python script